 Welcome to Third Thursday Staff Recommendations!
 We are starting a new blog featuring staff member reviews of their favorites books.
-Our fearless Assistant Director Ryan Johnson volunteered to be the first.
+Our fearless Director Ryan Johnson volunteered to be the first.
 Thank you, Ryan.

 When asked to write a book recommendation, my mind instantly jumped to Life After Life by Kate Atkinson.
 This is not even my favorite book (although it’s probably in the top five).
 I think this book leapt to mind because it’s a perfect read for winter, and well, winter is practically here.